High School Special Education Teacher

 - Teach self-contained courses.

-- Serve as an inclusion teacher as needed to more effectively support the learning abilities of students with high needs;
+- Serve as an inclusion co-teacher as needed to more effectively support the learning abilities of students with high needs;

 - Work closely with general education teachers to differentiate curriculum, help create effective accommodations, and modify curriculum when appropriate; and